-One challenge for identifying the effect of the pandemic is that exam-taking is not compulsory for the COVID cohort.
+One challenge in identifying the effect of the pandemic is that exam-taking is not compulsory for the COVID-19 cohort.
 Schools' results cannot made be public by law, to avoid rankings, meaning that schools do not have incentives to participate (or not participate).
 Nonetheless, this may be a problem if exam-taking decisions are correlated with determinants of test scores.
 Selection into exam-taking depends on schools, not on individual students' decisions.
-In schools which agreed to participate, only the classes which were confined at home due to positive COVID-19 case are exempted from taking the tests.
+In schools which agreed to participate, only the classes which were confined at home due to positive COVID-19 cases are exempted from taking the tests.

 The longitudinal nature of the data allows us to measure and address some selection concerns.
-The data contain information on primary school performance of all students, both for the COVID cohort (i.e., the cohort taking the secondary school exam in March 2021) and for the control cohort.
+The data contain information on the primary school performance of all students, both for the COVID cohort (i.e. the cohort taking the secondary school examination in March 2021) and for the control cohort.
 Hence, we can measure an important dimension of selection into exam-taking by looking at the primary school performance of the COVID cohort, compared to the control cohort.

-In regular years, educational factors (i.e., grade repetition) are the main reason for not observing students in the secondary school exam which were observed in the primary school exams.
+In regular years, educational factors (i.e. grade repetition) are the main reason for not observing students in the secondary school examinations which were observed in the primary school exams.
 In the COVID cohort, however, many students who would normally participate do not take the secondary school test for new reasons.
 As a result, we expect the population of non-test-takers in the COVID cohort to have a higher level of past performance than previous cohorts.
 However, it is less clear whether the population of test-takers in the COVID cohort will be different, on average, compared to a regular year.
 For instance, if schools which do not take the test in 2021 tend to be high-performing schools, the COVID cohort participating in the 2021 test will be negatively selected.
 Instead, if schools which do not take exams in 2021 tend to be below-average schools, the COVID cohort will be positively selected.

-Figure 1 displays the distribution of primary school test scores (average of Math, Spanish and Basque), comparing students which took and which did not take the secondary school test, for the COVID and the control cohort.
-The left panel of the figure shows that, as expected, non-takers in the COVID have on average higher performance in primary on average than non-takers from the Control cohort.
+Figure 1 displays the distribution of primary school test scores (average of Math, Spanish and Basque), comparing students who took and who did not take the secondary school test, for the COVID and the control cohort.
+The left panel of the figure shows that, as expected, non-takers in the COVID cohort have on average higher performance in primary on average than non-takers from the Control cohort.
 The right panel, however, shows that test-takers from the COVID cohort are rather similar (in terms of primary school past performance) to test-takers from the control cohort.
+We run Kolmogorov-Smirnov (K-S) tests for equality of the distributions.
+For non-test takers, the test statistic for the control cohort having lower test scores than the COVID cohort is 0.340, which measures the largest difference between the CDFs, with a p-value smaller than 0.0005.
+For test-takers, the test statistic for the COVID cohort having lower test scores than the control cohort is -0.0314 (the largest difference between the CDFs), with a p-value smaller than 0.0005.